AlienWolfX/UZ801-USB_MODEM/README.md

 | ![board1](https://i.ibb.co/jTwXYQ8/soc1.jpg "board1")   | ![board2](https://i.ibb.co/GWfPq4M/soc2.jpg "board2")   |
 | ![front](https://i.ibb.co/dQ82vyz/soc3.jpg "front")     |                                                         |

-The device heart of the dongle is a MSM8916 which is running a stripped-down version of Android 4.4.4 KitKat, the android setup restricts the use of the additional two CPU cores.
-I believe this is to prevent the device from overheating.
+The heart of the dongle is an MSM8916, running a stripped-down version of Android 4.4.4 KitKat.
+Interestingly, the setup restricts the use of the additional two CPU cores, likely to prevent the device from overheating.

-The web UI is so poorly designed that simply changing the URL and calling `main.html` will take you to the main page:
+The web UI is so poorly designed that you can bypass it entirely by simply changing the URL and calling ***main.html*** to access the main page.

 ![WTF?](https://i.ibb.co/NYnHgC1/horrible_authentication.gif)

-> [!WARNING]
-> Location service is enabled by default!!

 ## Device Specs